 Other numbers that indicate microwave safety (which we talked about earlier) may also be indicated inside the triangle.

 You need to note that NOT ALL microwave safe containers can be used at intense heat temperatures.

 As said earlier, those labeled as microwave-safe reheat only can withstand only a specific level of heat.

 So, to make sure that you don’t damage your containers, check their labels carefully before using them (seriously, you just need to flip them over to see the labels).

-If you do find yourself with non-microwavable containers, don’t dispose of them just yet!
+If you do find yourself with non-microwavable containers or food packaging containers, don’t dispose of them just yet!

 Of course, you can use your non-microwavable containers for serving and even storing food.
 Just make sure that you don’t put food or beverages that are too hot.
 Remember that these containers easily melt.